andydobrucki/handbook/catalyst_agreement.md

 * There will be at least 3 Catalysts at any given time.
 * Combined Catalyst time must equal at least 1FTE (eg: 2 people 2 days/week plus 1 person 1 day/week) or more.
-* Each Catalyst must make a time commitment of at least one day per week.
 * Catalysts serve a term of at least 6 months, and not more than 24 months.
 * Catalysts meet regularly for support and collaboration.